aosabook/500lines/dagoba/chapter.md

 We've seen two simplistic ways of filtering, but sometimes we need more elaborate constraints.
 What if we wanted Thor's siblings whose weight in skippund is greater than their height in fathoms?
 This query would give us our answer: ```g.v('Thor').in().out().unique().filter(function(asgardian) {return asgardian.weight > asgardian.height}).run()```

-[Æsir?] [depending on the density of asgardian flesh this may return many results, or none at all]
+[footnote: Depending on the density of Asgardian flesh this may return many results, or none at all.]

 ```javascript
 Dagoba.addPipeType('filter', function(graph, args, gremlin, state) {